galaxyproject/galaxy-hub/content/blog/2022-07-13-Galaxy-Wellbeing-Blog-4/index.md

 ## What can you do?

 * Know your strengths and weaknesses through self-evaluation, asking people you trust and taking personality tests that help identify strengths and weaknesses such as [Myers-Briggs Type Indicator](https://www.myersbriggs.org/) personality inventory.
-* Accept yourself and embrace who you are
+* Accept yourself and embrace who you are.
 * Take breaks and treat yourself.
 * Have a proper measurable success indicator that is not detrimental to your health.